evrythng/reactor-twilio/README.md

 3. Optionally, set some `PROPERTY_RULES` if required (see 'Usage Modes' below).

-## Test with an SMS

-Once the Reactor script is installed, and the Reactor script updated with Twilio credentials, sending an SMS through EVRYTHNG is simply a matter of creating an action with the message details:
+## Usage Modes

+### Action Creation

+The script will send an SMS message when an EVRYTHNG action is created in the scope of the project of the `_sendSMS` type with the correct `customFields`:

 * `customFields.to` - The recipient SMS number.
 * `customFields.body` - The content of the SMS message.